 Alphawood Scholars are selected with the expectation that, as alumni, they will be in a position to apply the learning and skills they gain while on award to the benefit of the galleries, museums, heritage organisations, universities, government departments and other institutions in the Southeast Asian region in which they may go on to work.

-- Tuition fees - scholars’ SOAS tuition fees will be paid in full for the MA/Diploma programme and, if required, the cost of a bespoke English language preparatory course and tuition for the four-week Pre-sessional English-language course at SOAS’ International Foundation Courses and English Language Studies (IFCELS) department;
+- Tuition fees - scholars’ SOAS tuition fees will be paid in full for the MA/Diploma programme and the cost of a bespoke English language preparatory course at SOAS’ International Foundation Courses and English Language Studies (IFCELS) department

-- Travel – the cost of economy flights to and from the UK at the start and end of the MA/Diploma programme will be paid by the scholarship; and
+- Travel – the cost of economy flights to and from the UK at the start and end of the MA/Diploma programme will be paid by the scholarship

-All applicants are strongly encouraged to apply to SOAS by 31 December 2020 for a place in the MA/Diploma programme in the Department of History of Art and Archaeology as a first priority.
+All applicants are strongly encouraged to apply to SOAS for a place in the MA/Diploma programme in the Department of History of Art and Archaeology as a first priority.

 Once you have completed and submitted your application for admission to the MA/Diploma programme, you should then develop your application for an Alphawood Scholarship, as set out below.

-- Applications will be considered from candidates who are not normally a resident in these countires, provided you can demonstrate your intention and capacity to return or reloate to the region to pursue employment, teaching, futher study or otherwise make a direct and positive impact in the countires listed above regarding the objectives of the SAAAP Remit.
+- Applications will be considered from candidates who are not normally resident in these countries, provided you can demonstrate your intention and capacity to return or relocate to the region to pursue employment, teaching, further study or to otherwise make a direct and positive impact in the countries listed above regarding the objectives of the SAAAP Remit.
 Please include evidence of this in your personal statement.